Rockdale County DUI Lawyers

 If you have been arrested in Rockdale for a DUI, we are available to discuss your case anytime, including after-hours, weekends, and holidays!
 Our experienced Rockdale County DUI lawyers offer a free consultation on how we can effectively defend your Rockdale DUI charges.
 Call us today at 404.816.8777

 If you are charged with a DUI in Rockdale County, we understand what you are going through.
-Whether you have a DUI in the City of Conyers, or a DUI case in the Rockdale County Courthouse, our experienced Rockdale County DUI lawyers are prepared to vigorously fight your DUI charges to avoid a DUI conviction in your Rockdale County or City of Conyers DUI case.
+Whether you have a DUI in the City of Conyers, or a DUI case in Rockdale County State Court, located in the Rockdale County Courthouse, our experienced Rockdale County DUI lawyers are prepared to vigorously fight your DUI charges to avoid a DUI conviction in your Rockdale County or City of Conyers DUI case.
 Mr. Sullivan is available to speak with you about your case, including after-hours, weekends, and holidays!
+Mr. Sullivan can discuss your DUI criminal case and license suspension action.
+Also, Mr. Sullivan currently has a case in front of the Georgia Supreme Court dealing with the admissibility of blood test refusals in a criminal trial.
+He won a motion to suppress at the trial court and the prosecution appealed.
+There are also a number of pro-defense appellate rulings that may impact the prosecution of your case.
+Call us today at 404.816.8777

-In a recent press release by the Governor’s Office of Highway Safety, The Rockdale Sheriff’s Department has been awarded a $166,316.99 grant for three specialized HEAT (Highway Enforcement of Aggressive Traffic) Unit deputies, three specialized vehicles, and other equipment.
+In a press release by the Governor’s Office of Highway Safety, The Rockdale Sheriff’s Department has been awarded a $166,316.99 grant for three specialized HEAT (Highway Enforcement of Aggressive Traffic) Unit deputies, three specialized vehicles, and other equipment.
 The H.E.A.T. grant was suspended about a year ago due to a Rockdale Deputy being charged with DUI in Atlanta, along with other deputies in the vehicle, however, the Sheriff took corrective actions and the H.E.A.T. grant has been reinstated.
 The HEAT Unit also concentrates on DUI patrols, checkpoints, and traffic enforcement.
 Deputies that will be assigned to the unit are C. Lickliter, L. Tate, and Sgt.
 D. Peek.
 With many events happening, we are seeing the Rockdale Sheriff’s Department and Georgia State Patrol stepping up DUI enforcement.
 Also, during outdoor events in Olde Town and the Georgia International Horse Park, Rockdale Sheriff’s Department’s presence is high as well.
-Last year, we saw a large police presence and sobriety checkpoints leading up to St. Patrick’s day and we expect the same over this St. Patrick’s Day weekend, especially with St. Patrick’s Day events in Olde Town.
+Recently, we saw a large police presence and sobriety checkpoints for Labor Day.
 The Rockdale County Sheriff’s Department, along with Georgia State Patrol do conduct sobriety checkpoints frequently throughout the year.
-Here is a recent Facebook post from the Georgia Governor’s Office of Highway Safety (Georgia GOHS):
+Here is a recent Facebook post from the Georgia Governor’s Office of Highway Safety (Georgia GOHS) to never drink and drive:

 When your DUI case is in Conyers Municipal Court, if you demand a jury trial, the Conyers Municipal Court loses jurisdiction over your case and it is automatically transferred to the Rockdale County court system for prosecution.
 Sometimes that is the best option if the prosecutor in Conyers Municipal Court refuses to negotiate an acceptable resolution in your case.